 - Balanced - toughness, compression set

-- Easy of processability on injection molding, extrusion, and other common methods
+- Ease of processability by injection molding, extrusion, and other common methods

 - Compatible with polyolefins